Primordial Black Holes and Scalar-induced Gravitational Waves in Sneutrino Hybrid Inflation: Model : Toy Model Hybrid Inflation

 Our focus in this paper is to study the footprints of supersymmetry in the SIGWs and PBHs.
 For this purpose, let us consider a toy model with hybrid inflationary potential.
 The critical point of instability, where the two scalar fields in the hybrid inflation become unstable, plays a crucial role in PBH production.
 The hybrid inflationary potential close to the critical point of instability can be written as

 Here, $\phi$ is the inflaton field, $\psi$ is the waterfall field, $\phi_c$ is the critical point below which the potential develops a tachyonic instability, forcing the field trajectories to reach one of the global minima, located at $\phi=0,\,\, \psi=\pm M$, $m_1$, $m_2$ are the dimensionful mass parameters and $\Lambda$ is the non-zero vacuum energy\footnote{The minimum of the whole potential is $V_{\rm min} = \pm\Lambda(M/b)$.
 Now, $\Lambda$ is the inflation energy density scale because $H^2=\Lambda/3$ as mentioned before \cref{ph1kg}, however, $b$ is not too small (in Table 1 and Fig. 3 we will see that $b \sim 10^9 m_\text{Pl}$ and $M=0.1\, m_\text{Pl}$ (Table 1).
 This means that $V_\text{min} \sim \pm 10^{-22} m_\text{Pl}^4$.
 Although this is huge compared to the vacuum density of $\Lambda$CDM we can always adjust the unknown cosmological constant to cancel the vacuum density of the deeper minimum.}.
-Usually, the hybrid inflation model predicts PBH overabundance \cite{Clesse:2015wea}.
+Hybrid inflation models, where PBH formation was first presented rigorously \cite{Clesse:2015wea}, predict the overabundance of DM.
 We have added a linear term in the waterfall field that does not allow $\psi$ to relax exactly at zero but slightly displace depending upon the sign. of the co-efficient of the linear term $1/b$.
-In this way, one can control the peak of the power spectrum and avoid the PBH overproduction A schematic picture of the model is shown in \cref{fig:potential}.
+In this way, one can control the peak of the power spectrum and avoid PBH overproduction.
+A schematic picture of the model is shown in \cref{fig:potential}.

 The slow-roll parameters are given by, \cite{Chatterjee:2017hru},

 Here, $m_\text{Pl}\simeq 2.43 \times 10^{18}$ GeV is the reduced Planck mass and $\partial_X \equiv \partial/\partial X$ with $X=\{\phi,\psi\}$ is the field derivative.
 In the slow roll limit, the spectral index $n_s$ is given by \cite{Chatterjee:2017hru},